herbat/Anomaly-Detection/README.md

 Since most human trajectories can easily be modelled with a vector and some "noise" - a little variation in direction -, the model is quite simple, and straightforward to implement.
 The resulting training dataset has 10 000 random generated records, with variable length trajectories and no anomalies.

+### Recurrent layer before convnet autoencoder

+To handle the variable-length data, I built a recurrent layer on top of the autoencoder showed before.
+This layer consists of 128 GRU cells, and shares the training loss function of the autoencoder.

+When I first tried training it, it didn't pass the anomaly detection test, as it had very small differences between the loss on anomalous records and normal ones.